Get ready to go bananas! But that's not all you'll eat on this plan.

 Does It Work?

 The Morning Banana Diet will probably work simply because you’ll eat less.
+There is nothing, though, about a morning banana that specifically promotes weight loss.

 There’s nothing magical about not eating anything after 8 p.m., however.
 But if you eat late now, this tip will likely cut out some calories.
 Stopping eating when you’re 80% full will help, as well.